 It is an ideal location for walking and cycling enthusiasts alike, and would also be a wonderful setting for a family day out.

-We have had almost 150,000 visits to the public amenity facilities since they opened.
+We have had in excess of 215,000 visits to the public amenity facilities since they opened.

 We look forward to welcoming you to Bord na Móna’s Mountlucas Wind Farm soon.